TL;DR

 - Comparing the oldest cohort to the newest: the noise in the middle is often the actual signal; trailing 6 is the standard window

-- Ignoring outlier cohorts: they usually have the most signal about what is actually driving acquisition mix
+- Ignoring outlier cohorts: they usually carry the most signal about what is actually driving acquisition mix

 - Cherry-picking the prettiest cohort for the deck: if leadership notices the surrounding cohorts later, you lose credibility on every readout that follows

-- Claiming feature credit without isolation: if you shipped 3 things in the same week as a retention lift, attribute carefully; “associated with” beats “caused by”
+- Claiming feature credit without isolation: if you shipped 3 things the same week as a retention lift, “associated with” beats “caused by”

-- Pasting only the table without events or cohort sizes: model will pattern-match the numbers but miss the actual story
+- Pasting only the table without events or cohort sizes: the model pattern-matches the numbers but misses the actual story

 FAQ

-- Should I share the full cohort table with leadership?: Technical audience (PMs, eng leads, data team) yes.
-For execs and board, share the 3-sentence readout plus one visual (usually a small-multiples chart of the curve shapes, or one heat-map with the trailing 6 cohorts only).
+- Should I share the full cohort table with leadership?: For a technical audience (PMs, eng leads, data team), yes.
+For execs and the board, share the 3-sentence readout plus one visual (usually a small-multiples chart of the curve shapes, or one heat-map of the trailing 6 cohorts only).
 The full grid trains them to skim.

-- How many cohorts before trends are real?: For weekly cohorts: 6+ before you trust direction, 12+ before you trust long-tail shape changes.
-For monthly: 3+ for direction, 6+ for long-tail.
+- How many cohorts before trends are real?: For weekly cohorts, 6+ before you trust direction, 12+ before you trust long-tail shape changes.
+For monthly, 3+ for direction, 6+ for long-tail.
 Below those thresholds, report as “directional, within noise.”
+Each cohort also wants hundreds of users minimum before percentages are stable.

 - Why does the W1-to-W8 gap matter more than W1?: W1 reflects onboarding and first-day value.
 The W1-to-W8 ratio reflects whether the product creates a habit.
 You can move W1 with a better welcome email; moving W1-to-W8 requires actual product fit.

-- The model says retention improved but my gut says no. What’s going on?: Usually the model is comparing first vs. last cohort and missing the noisy middle.
-Add: “compare trailing 6 cohorts against the prior 6 cohorts and call out variance, not just direction.”
+- The model says retention improved but my gut says no. What’s going on?: Usually the model compared first vs. last cohort and missed the noisy middle.
+Add: “compare the trailing 6 cohorts against the prior 6 and call out variance, not just direction.”

 - What if I have multiple acquisition sources mixed in?: Split the cohort by source before asking for a readout.
-A mixed-source cohort table will hide whatever is really happening; the underlying sources usually move in opposite directions and cancel.
+A mixed-source table hides whatever is really happening; the underlying sources usually move in opposite directions and cancel.

 Related